 Libya took a leap towards stability, after ten years of chaos, terrorism, and division.
-The executive authority elections, supervised by United Nations Support Mission in Libya (UNSMIL), as part of the Libya Political Dialogue Forum (LPDF) was announced, last week.
+The executive authority elections, supervised by the United Nations Support Mission in Libya (UNSMIL), as part of the Libya Political Dialogue Forum (LPDF), were announced, last week.
 The new Presidential Council of Libya will have the diplomat, Mohamed Yunus Al-Mnefi, as President, and the famous businessman Abdul Hamid Dbeibeh, as Prime Minister.

-Since the elections, Turkish officials has been making press statements desperately attempting to prove that the newly elected government supports Turkey’s continued military presence on the Libyan soil.
+Since the elections, Turkish officials have been making press statements desperately attempting to prove that the newly elected government supports Turkey’s continued military presence on Libyan soil.
 The stepping down Government of National Accord (GNA) opened the Libyan door wide for Turkey, over the past year, to build military bases and deploy Turkish military personnel and Turkey-affiliated mercenaries into Libya.
-However, the new government in Libya, which its primary mission is to foster unity, is not expected to give Turkey the same luxurious treatment.
-While Turkish officials still speak about Libya as if it is a state inside Turkey, Libyan officials of the newly elected government speaks about Turkey as a friend and ally, within the normal diplomatic relations between two sovereign states.
+However, the new government in Libya, whose primary mission is to foster unity, is not expected to give Turkey the same luxurious treatment.
+While Turkish officials still speak about Libya as if it is a state inside Turkey, Libyan officials of the newly elected government speak about Turkey as a friend and ally, within the normal diplomatic relations between the two sovereign states.

-On January 26th, the Libyan Al-Bayda Administrative Court ruled that the two maritime and military agreements between Libya and Turkey are illegal and are infringing the sovereignty of the Libyan state.
-This court decision re-affirmed the arguments which the Libyan parliament presented, earlier, to justify parliament's decline to approve the two agreements.
+On January 26th, the Libyan Al-Bayda Administrative Court ruled that the two maritime and military agreements between Libya and Turkey are illegal and infringe on the Libyan state's sovereignty.
+This court decision reaffirmed the arguments that the Libyan parliament presented, earlier, to justify parliament's decline to approve the two agreements.

-It is true that the newly elected government in Libya has an interim status.
+The newly elected government in Libya indeed has an interim status.
 However, the success of the election process, and the diverse composition of the elected officials, marks Libya’s entry into a completely new political future.
 Future Libya is a country that works through unity and reconciliation between the eastern and western conflicting factions, to achieve security and stability.
-Thus, Turkey and all other countries will not have a place inside Libya, no more.
-Rather, they have a place next to Libya as diplomatic friends or allies that respect Libya’s sovereignty and independence.
-That is what Turkish officials needs to understand, if they are still interested in keeping good relationships between Turkey and Libya.
+Thus, Turkey and all other countries will not have a place inside Libya, anymore.
+Instead, they have a place next to Libya as diplomatic friends or allies that respect Libya’s sovereignty and independence.
+That is what Turkish officials need to understand if they are still interested in keeping good relationships between Turkey and Libya.